 While many aspects of the compostable products industry are voluntary today, the landscape is changing quickly as communities try to address issues around packaging waste, methane generation at landfills, contamination at composting facilities, and insufficient collection and processing infrastructure.
 These factors simultaneously pose threats and create opportunities for the compostable products industry.

-As a result, BPI is highly engaged on bills, regulations, and legislation at the local, state and federal levels, working to make sure definitions of compostability are scientifically accurate, that there are consistent requirements for labeling and identification, and that certified compostable products are a viable solution alongside reducing consumption, reuse, and recyclability.
+As a result, BPI is highly engaged on bills, regulations, and legislation at the local, state and federal levels.
+Working to make sure definitions of compostability are scientifically accurate, and that requirements for labeling and identification are consistent and aligned with BPI's Labeling and Identification Guidelines, are two frequent points of engagement.

 All BPI Members are eligible to participate in BPI’s Legislative and Advocacy Committee, which is where this activity is discussed on a monthly basis.
 BPI Members are also eligible to receive a monthly digest email that reviews all legislative activity that BPI is tracking.
 A link to that email is available in BPI’s Monthly Members Newsletter.

 Monitoring and Acting on State and Federal Bills in the US and Canada